Southern Cyprus Travel Advice

 There is a UN buffer zone that separates Southern Cyprus with Northern Cyprus and you should not attempt to enter this at any place other than the designated zones.
 There are mines in the area and it is highly militarised.

-You should not photograph any military areas in the country as this could cause you trouble.
+It is important travel advice for Southern Cyprus is that visitors should not photograph any military areas in the country.
 Police strictly enforce no photography regulations.
 Some tourist bars and cabarets may overcharge foreign nationals for drinks.
-General crime against tourists is rare, however you should exercise normal precautions such as securing valuables away and not keeping lots of cash on you.
+General crime against tourists is rare, however travel advice is that visitors should exercise normal precautions such as securing valuables away and not keeping lots of cash on the person.

 Southern Cyprus's International Relations